nullpointer-excelsior/spring-scalable-architectures/monolith/README.md

 - Defines events for asynchronous communication between components.
 - Uses an **EventBus** for event distribution.
 - Defines events for order creation, payments, shipping, and product stock updates.
+- Enables **loose coupling** between services by using event-driven communication.
 - **ApplicationEventBus** is the EventBus implementation.

 ## 🛒 General Purchase Flow: